immersive-web/webxr-ar-module/explainer.md

   });
 ```

 The second scaling mechanism is to request a scaled viewport into the `VRWebGLLayer.framebuffer`.
 For example, under times of heavy load the developer may choose to temporarily render fewer pixels.
 To do so, developers should call `VRWebGLLayer.requestViewportScaling()` and supply a value between 0.0 and 1.0.
-The UA may then respond by changing the `VRWebGLLayerTarget.framebuffer` and/or the `VRWebGLViewport` values in future VR rendering frames.
+The UA may then respond by changing the `VRWebGLLayerTarget.framebuffer` and/or the `VRViewport` values in future VR rendering frames.
 It is worth noting that the UA may change the viewports for reasons other than developer request; as such, developers must always query the viewport values on each VR rendering frame.

 ```js
 function onDrawFrame() {